tomjoht/learnapidoc/_docs/publishing_api_documentation/pubapis_github_wikis.md

 One of the neat things about using a GitHub repository is that you treat the [docs as code](pubapis_docs_as_code.html), editing it in a text editor, committing it to a repository, and packaging it up into the same area as the rest of the source code.
 Because the content resides in a separate repository, technical writers can work in the documentation right alongside project code without getting merge conflicts.

 With GitHub, you write wiki pages in Markdown syntax.
-There's a special flavor of Markdown syntax for GitHub wikis called "Github-flavored Markdown," or GFM.
-The [GitHub Flavored Markdown](https://help.github.com/articles/github-flavored-markdown/) allows you to create tables, add classes to code blocks (for proper syntax highlighting), and more.
+There's a special flavor of Markdown syntax for GitHub wikis called [Github-flavored Markdown](https://help.github.com/articles/github-flavored-markdown/), or GFM.
+The GitHub Flavored Markdown allows you to create tables, add classes to code blocks (for proper syntax highlighting), and more.

 Because you can work with the wiki files locally, you can leverage other tools (such as static site generators, or even DITA) to generate the Markdown files if desired.
 This means you can handle all the re-use, conditional filtering, and other logic outside of the GitHub wiki.
-You can then output your content as Markdown files and then commit them to your GitHub repository.
+You can then output your content as Markdown files and commit them to your GitHub repository.

 {% include random_ad.html %}

 GitHub wikis have some limitations:

 * **Limited branding**.
-All GitHub wikis look the same.
+All GitHub wikis pretty much look the same.
 * **Open access on the web**.
 If your docs need to be private, GitHub probably isn't the place to store them (private repos, however, are an option).
 * **No structure**.
 The GitHub wiki pages give you a blank page and basically allow you to add sections.
 You won't be able to do any advanced styling or more attractive-looking interactive features.